Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV

-The LHAASO helium spectrum becomes harder at an energy $E_h \simeq 1.05 \pm 0.06$ PeV, with the spectral index changing by $\Delta\gamma \simeq 0.23 \pm 0.02$.
-This is a very clear feature of the spectrum with high significance of more than 12$\sigma$.
-The feature of hardening and the energy $E_h$, as well as the spectral index before the hardening, are highly independent of models, while the hardness of the spectrum above 3~PeV suffers some uncertainty, i.e., there exist differences of 1 -- 3$\sigma$ in the spectral index between models.
-It is also interesting to note that a similar hardening feature has been observed in the LHAASO proton spectrum with a very similar change of spectral index $\Delta\gamma \sim$ 0.2 at an energy lower than 0.3 PeV.
-The feature seems not to manifest a strict rigidity dependence--which would imply a factor-of-two energy shift--between proton and helium spectra, although the energy at which the proton spectrum becomes harder is not yet well determined in experiments\cite{LHAASO:2025byy}.
-It is also notable that the hardness (spectral index) of the helium spectrum is not as high as that of the proton spectrum.
-This results in a significantly lower helium flux compared to protons at around the `proton knee' ($\sim$ 3.3 PeV).
-This directly demonstrates the dominance of protons at the proton knee.
+The helium spectrum becomes harder at the energy $E_h \simeq 1.1 \pm 0.1$ PeV, with the spectral index changing by $\Delta\gamma \simeq 0.25 \pm 0.02$.~This is a very clear feature of the spectrum with high significance of more than 12$\sigma$.
+The hardening feature, the energy $E_{h}$, and the spectral index at energies below 1 PeV are almost model independent, whereas the spectral index (hardness) above 3~PeV shows some uncertainty, with differences of 1~–~3$\sigma$ between models.
+It is also interesting to note that a similar hardening feature has been observed in the proton spectrum with a very similar change of spectral index of $\Delta\gamma \sim$ 0.2 at energies below 0.3 PeV.
+The feature seems not to manifest a strict rigidity dependence—which would imply a factor-of-two energy shift—between proton and helium spectra, although the energy at which the proton spectrum becomes harder is not yet well determined in experiments~\cite{LHAASO:2025byy}.~It is also notable that the hardness of the helium spectrum is not as high as that of the proton spectrum.
+This results in a significantly lower helium flux compared to protons at the `proton knee' ($\sim$ 3.3 PeV).
+This directly demonstrates the dominance of protons at the all-particle knee.

-At an energy $E_k\sim$ 7~PeV, there is a broad softening in the spectrum, referred to as the `helium knee', with the spectral index decreasing by about 1.0.
-The index and $E_k$ are slightly dependent on the interaction model assumption within 2$\sigma$.
-The significance of the knee is greater than 6$\sigma$.
-Nevertheless, due to the limited coverage of high energies above 7~PeV in the current analysis, this knee feature indicates a rigidity dependence within the margin of error when compared to the proton spectrum~\cite{LHAASO:2025byy}.
+At the energy $E_k\sim$ 7~PeV, there is a broad softening in the spectrum, referred to as the `helium knee', with the spectral index decreasing by about 1.0.
+The spectral index and $E_k$ are slightly dependent on the hadronic interaction model assumption within 2$\sigma$.
+The significance of the knee-like structure is greater than 6$\sigma$.
+Nevertheless, due to the limited coverage of high energies above 7~PeV in the current analysis, this knee feature indicates a rigidity dependence within the error when compared with the proton spectrum~\cite{LHAASO:2025byy}.

-A fit to the data with a complex function formed with three power-law components manifests all the features precisely, including the description of the `sharpness' of the transients of hardening and the knee in the spectrum.
-The overall $\chi^2$ of 10.0 with the number of degrees of freedom of 10 indicates the goodness of description of the features by the functional form, as shown in Fig.~\ref{fig:Helium_spec}A. Precise parameter values with different interaction model assumptions are listed in the Supplemental Material~\cite{Helium}.